dotnet/performance/docs/benchmarkdotnet.md

 ## Regressions

 To perform a Mann–Whitney U Test and display the results in a dedicated column you need to provide the Threshold for Statistical Test via `--statisticalTest` argument.
-The value can be relative (5%) or absolut (10ms, 100ns, 1s)
+The value can be relative (5%) or absolute (10ms, 100ns, 1s)

 Example: run Mann–Whitney U test with relative ratio of 5% for `BinaryTrees_2` for .NET Core 2.1 (base) vs .NET Core 2.2 (diff). .NET Core 2.1 will be baseline because it was first.